flexiblefullpage

 Everyone has heard the phrase “Hire slow, fire fast.”
 That doesn’t work for us at Refloor.
 We hire fast and fire faster.

 How do you do it?
 You interview like a sprint.
 You place ads everywhere.
 You line up calls every 30 minutes.
 You treat every candidate like a lead.
-You do not have the time—nor can you afford to have—a hole in your organization or the wrong person in his seat.
+You do not have the time—nor can you afford—a hole in your organization or the wrong person in the wrong seat.

 How We Hire Using Core Values